-ARIPIPRAZOLE is one of a group of medicines called antipsychotics.
+Aripiprazol Stada contains the active substance aripiprazole and belongs to a group of medicines called antipsychotics.

 It is used to treat adults and adolescents aged 15 years and older who suffer from a disease characterised by symptoms such as hearing, seeing or sensing things which are not there, suspiciousness, mistaken beliefs, incoherent speech and behaviour and emotional flatness.
 People with this condition may also feel depressed, guilty, anxious or tense.